Maley Drive Extension Project

 • Did I see it said the road between Barrydowne and hwy 69 North will open to traffic end of Nov?
 If not any idea when?
 Thank you

-Julie-Anne asked over 4 years ago
+Julie-Anne asked almost 5 years ago

 The new Maley Drive Highway will be open to traffic this Friday, November 29, 2019 at 12:00pm (noon).